 - Lena Sayers from the Mai-Otome anime.
 The series itself takes place fourteen years after her death, with her daughter as the main character.

 - Detective Conan has two more important ones:

 - Koumyou Sanzo from Saiyuki.
-Word is that he'll be getting his own prequel series, now that Gaiden has wrapped up.
+He later got his own prequel series after Gaiden wrapped up.

 - Takamichi's master Gateau Kagura von Vandenburg and Nagi's master Filius Zect of Mahou Sensei Negima!.
 The only members of Ala Rubra confirmed to be dead.
 They now only live in the flashbacks of their comrades, pupils, and a certain princess that travelled with them.

 - Now we have Primum, Secundum, Nii, and Septendecim.
 And Lifemaker, but (s)he may return.

 - Son Gohan in Dragon Ball.
 That's the elderly human master of martial arts who adopted Goku, not Goku's son from Dragon Ball Z, mind you.

 - Elsa from Gunslinger Girl (manga only, the anime introduces her earlier on)

 - Old Rome and Germania from Axis Powers Hetalia.

 - Hokuto Sumeragi and Setsuka Sakurazuka in X1999.